benauriemma/hq-trivia-assistant/README.md

 An HQ Trivia assistant for those of us who are better with REST API's than trivia.
 This application is meant to help you answer questions in the HQ Trivia mobile game.
 (Well) within the 10-second time limit of a question, it will:
 * Screenshot the question and answers
 * Use Google's Vision API to extract the text of the question and answers
+* Parse the question and choose a set of guessing logic depending on question type
-* Generate a search query
+* Generate one or more search queries
-* Execute that query using Google's Custom Search API
+* Execute the queries using Google's Custom Search API
-* Analyze the results of the search
+* Analyze the results of the searches
 * Suggest the most likely answer

 ### DISCLAIMER